Billings Fall Ball

 • Dress shirt (no casual prints), slacks (no blue jeans), dress shoes (no tennis shoes, black or otherwise), no hats

-• Ties can be a bolo tie, bowtie, or regular necktie.
+• Ties are required and can be a bolo tie, bowtie, or regular necktie.
 No scarfs

 • Tuxedos are welcome, though not required